 Post Corneal Cross-Linking: What to Expect

-*Dr. Beckman is a paid consultant of Avedro, Inc.
+Dr. Beckman is a paid consultant for Avedro.